BYates1289/Hi-Lo-MS2/README.md

 </ul>
 <h3 id="further-testing">Further Testing</h3>
 <ul>
-    <li>The site was tested on all modern browsers such as Google Chrome, Microsoft Edge, Safari and Opera and experienced no issues.</li>
     <li>The website was viewed on a variety of devices such as Desktop, Laptop, Surface Pro 6, iPad Air 2 & iPhone X.</li>
     <li>I did a large amount of offline testing using VS Code when creating this project and it's content.</li>
     <li>Family members were asked to review the site and to point out any bugs and/or user experience issues.
 One feedback I did get from my 7 year old son, was that it's unfair that it's not real money! :grin:</li>